-Key messages: Draft Mataranka water allocation plan documents
+Key messages: Mataranka water plan

-These have been prepared to assist people to easily understand the main features of the draft Mataranka Water Allocation Plan 2024-2034 (the plan) and answer likely questions.
-The plan has two accompanying documents, a Background Report describing the water resource information used to inform the plan and Implementation Actions that describes the water resource management in the plan area.
+These have been prepared to assist people to easily understand the main features of the Mataranka Water Plan 2024-2034 (the plan) and answer likely questions.
+The plan has two accompanying documents: a Background Report describing the water resource information used to inform the plan; and Implementation Actions that describes the proposed activities to ensure the ongoing management during the 10-year life of the plan.